 Simopoulos v.
 Virginia upholds conviction of a doctor who performed an abortion during the second trimester outside of a licensed hospital.

 1984 Following the election, pro-lifers controlled the White House and Congress.
 They worked to pass a Human Life Amendment and Human Life Bill (in case the amendment was rejected by the states).
 Pro-life advocates divided their support between the amendment and bill, lobbying against each other and causing both to fail.

 1986 Thornburgh v.
 American College of Obstetricians & Gynecologists invalidates Pennsylvania statute that required informed consent and other abortion regulations.

 1988 American Collegians for Life is founded.
 In 2006, the group is renamed Students for Life of America.

 1989 Webster v.
 Reproductive Health Services upholds the prohibition of public facilities or personnel to perform abortions and the requirement of ultrasounds after 20 weeks.

-1990s Pregnancy Help Centers continue to spring up, allowing pro-lifers to support pregnant women in their communities.
+1990s Pregnancy resource centers continue to spring up, allowing pro-lifers to support pregnant women in their communities.

 1990 Hodgson v.
 Minnesota invalidates Minnesota requirement for two-parent notification for minors.